azagniotov/rails-messaging-rest-api/README.md

 1. Pagination for requests that return multiple items
 2. Rate limiting for requests using authentication and unauthenticated requests
 3. Ability to re-generate API authentication token
-4. Ability to update an exsiting `User`
+4. Ability to update an existing `User`
 5. List messages in a conversation by sender or recipient
 6. More thorough request fields validation
 7. OAuth2